All comparisonsNote-taking apps

 Dropbox Paper

-Coda fails first because database blocks and table setup slow immediate collaboration.
+Coda fails first because it breaks when database blocks and table setup slow immediate collaboration.

 Verdict